Tura Beach

 Tura Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Tura Beach, as evaluated at the latest Census, consisted of 79.2% houses and 20.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Tura Beach was 60.6%, with mortgaged dwellings at 23.6% and rented ones at 15.8%.
-The median monthly mortgage repayment was $1,625, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in Tura Beach was $420, compared to Non-Metro NSW's $330.
-Nationally, Tura Beach's mortgage repayments were significantly lower at $1,625 versus Australia's average of $1,863, while rents were substantially higher at $420 compared to the national figure of $375.
+Tura Beach's dwelling structures, as per the latest Census, consisted of 79.2% houses and 20.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Tura Beach was higher at 60.6%, with mortgaged dwellings at 23.6% and rented ones at 15.8%.
+The median monthly mortgage repayment was $1,625, lower than Regional NSW's average of $1,733.
+Median weekly rent in Tura Beach was $420, higher than the national figure of $375 but below Regional NSW's $330.
+Nationally, Tura Beach's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing